ERP Implementation Project Team

 ERP Selection – Leupold & Stevens

 Long term ERP license costs were initially very difficult to calculate.
-Working with SoftSelect we were able to insist on a predicable ERP license fee approach and achieve much lower initial and ongoing license fee costs.
+Working with EAI-SoftSelect we were able to insist on a predicable ERP license fee approach and achieve much lower initial and ongoing license fee costs.

 Paul Castle